Episode 39

 Profile picture for Stephen Burrell

-I am a Lecturer in Criminology at the University of Melbourne, Australia, where I moved to at the beginning of 2024.
+I am a Lecturer in Criminology at the University of Melbourne, Australia, where I moved from the UK at the beginning of 2024.
 My research is about men, masculinities and violence.
 I am particularly interested in the prevention of men's violence against women, building gender equality, addressing environmental harm, and promoting an ethic of care among men and boys.
 In my spare time I'm a big fan of drinking tea, being in nature, eating vegan ice cream, and listening to heavy metal music.
 I'm also a trustee for White Ribbon UK.

 Sandy Ruxton